Zika virus infection

 - Who and where are the vulnerable people?

-- How many pregnant women live in the affected communities?
+- How many people live in the affected community?

 - Have the authorities established a vector control programme?

 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-When babies and infants are sick, do
+When babies and infants are sick, do women continue to breastfeed?

 - Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

 Volunteer actions